Speed in DayBack

 Optional performance settings: Salesforce

-If your Salesforce implementation has a ton of records for each day, two performance options in DayBack may help.
-For the biggest data sets, turn both switches "on".
-In some orgs you may want to use just the first switch to encourage folks to select a resource folder or status before diving into their schedule.
+If your Salesforce implementation has a large number of records for each day, you may benefit from two performance options in DayBack.
+For the largest data sets, it’s recommended to turn both switches on.
+In some cases, you might only need the first switch to encourage users to select a resource folder or status before viewing their schedule.

-When this is turned on, the calendar will remain blank until a user applies at least one status or resource or filters the calendar using the text filter.
+• When this setting is turned on, the calendar will remain blank until a user applies at least one status or resource filter, or uses the text filter to narrow down the events.

 Optional performance settings: FileMaker

-The performance optoins described above are also available for FIleMaker in both FileMaker Client and WebDirect.
-For the biggest databases, turn both switches on.
+The performance options described above are also available for FileMaker, both in FileMaker Client and WebDirect.
+For the largest databases, it’s recommended to turn both switches on.